stefanoborini/stefanoborini.github.io/_posts/2019-10-17-building-my-own-keyboard-part-6.md

 ---
 category: hardware
-title: Building my own keyboard - Part 6 (in progress)
+title: Building my own keyboard - Part 6
 ---

 # Baseplate

 I laser cut the complete baseplate.
-Laser files provided.
-Link.
+The [files are available here](https://github.com/stefanoborini/keymine/tree/master/baseplates)

-screwed the screw space.
-Need rework.

-To verify the strength of the Tensol 12 bond, I applied a small amount on two scrap strips of acrylic.
+I clearly screwed the screw space, as there's not enough space for setting them.
+It needs rework.
+In any case, the two layers must be glued together with Tensol 12, a fast curing glue tailored to acrylic.
+To verify its strength bond, I applied a small amount on two scrap strips of acrylic.
 I let them cure for 24 hours, and then tried to separate them.
 It was much stronger than I could even remotely think.
 I tried to shear separate them by using pliers and pulling in opposite directions with the help of another person.
-The acrylic snapped first
+The acrylic snapped first.

 ![tensol](https://raw.githubusercontent.com/stefanoborini/keymine/master/pics/20191019_174234.jpg)

+Without a doubt it's a much stronger bond than cyanoacrylate, which is well known to have poor shear strength.
+I don't expect to shear the baseplate, of course, but it's good to know that Tensol 12 lives up to its promises.
+It stinks horribly though.
 So it is safe to say that tensol 12 is indeed an excellent bonding agent for acrylic, and it's perfectly transparent too.
 Unfortunately, I also realised that the actual time from application to solid is in the order of 15-20 seconds, not hours as I believed.
 Longer than cyanoacrylate, but still very small to allow for proper gluing and setting of the two halves of the baseplate.
 My first attempt was far from perfect, as you will see soon, but I will come up with a solution for rapid application at a later stage.

 # PCB

 Soldering the PCB components took me a whole day, but I found myself strangely absorbed at the zen-like activity of soldering with a microscope.
 I thought it was much harder, but with a steady hand, a good technique with the solder, iron, and tweezers, and some good tune, I managed to solder all the diodes and the kailh hot-plugs.

 ![first-pair](https://raw.githubusercontent.com/stefanoborini/keymine/master/pics/20191019_130412.jpg)